-2 General
+3 General

-All work on or near exposed LV equipment shall be carried out in accordance with PR D 78700 Working around Electrical Equipment.
+All work near or on/within exposed LV equipment shall be carried out in accordance with PR D 78700 Working around Electrical Equipment.

-When supply is to be removed for work on or near LV equipment, the equipment shall be isolated, proved dead and where required a Low Voltage Access Permit (refer PR D 78503) issued, before any work commences.
+When supply is to be removed for work near or on/within LV equipment, the equipment shall be isolated, proved dead and where required a Low Voltage Access Permit (refer to PR D 78503 Low Voltage Access Permits) issued, before any work commences.